eehakkin/pam-ssh-auth-info/README.md

     **keyboard-interactive:pam**) or must not be set
-  - should contain a comma separated list of authentication method names with **keyboard-interactive** (or **keyboard-interactive:pam**) as the last list item so that there are completed authentication methods and public credentials (e.g. keys) during the PAM authentication, for example
+  - should contain a comma separated list of authentication method names with **keyboard-interactive** (or **keyboard-interactive:pam**) as the last list item so that there are successfully completed authentication methods and public credentials (e.g. keys) during the PAM authentication, for example
     ```
     AuthenticationMethods publickey,keyboard-interactive
     ```